VIMAH/VIMAH/README.md

 - 🌱 I’m currently learning **C++ & Solidity**

-- 👨‍🏫 available for tutoring **VO, PO & IT**
+- 👨‍🏫 available as **Web developer**

-- 👨‍💻 All of my projects are available at Coming soon!!
+- 👨‍💻 All of my projects are available: Coming soon!!

 - 📜 other interests Football, games & cars